pikvm/pikvm/docs/edid.md

 # EDID

 !!! warning
-    This will only apply to the CSI/v3 models, USB is not compatable.
+    This will only apply to the CSI models include V3+, USB is not compatable.
     Modifing the EDID may or may not work in some instances where a "no signal" might be a result of outside factors.